-With society reopening its doors as restrictions are loosened during the coronavirus pandemic, it may be a challenge to identify if a public place is really safe.
+With about a quarter of the U.S. vaccinated (as of late April) and society reopening its doors as restrictions are loosened during the coronavirus pandemic, it may be a challenge to identify if a public place is really safe.
+Even with vaccines’ high rates of effectiveness, the existence of variants and the general unknowns about the virus still make it important to take precautions and remain vigilant, especially in high-traffic areas.
 Despite new cleaning procedures, some places may never be clean enough given the amount of human interaction and germ transmission on a typical day.
 Even healthy indoor air quality is a huge factor in this public health crisis as the disease has been proven to travel through droplets.
 After speaking with some public health experts, we rounded up the spots that just may never be clean enough.
 Check out our coronavirus guide on how to keep safe during the pandemic.

 Offices are known for high traffic in a condensed space and most employees touch hundreds of surfaces in the office each day.
 Although new guidelines will require proper cleaning of all common areas, it will only take one person carrying coronavirus to wreak havoc on the space.

 “Offices will have to ensure that, outside of regular cleaning services, touchpoint areas such as keyboards, kitchen appliances, printers, desks, doorknobs, etc. are constantly being cleaned with virucides that are known to be effective against the coronavirus,” says Roman Petsakhovich, CEO of Onedesk.
 “These guidelines are difficult to sustain because these types of cleaning services are usually expensive and require very frequent service.”
 See how to avoid catching coronavirus at the office.